 Quality Assurance - Boiler Commissioning & Functional Testing

 If the boilers are controlled by a building automation system (BAS) ensure the BAS system is checked while performing the procedure.
 All program functions including alarms, program lock outs, and other BAS variables are checked and ready for testing.
 Temperature sensors need to be verified for proper installation and location according to representative graphics on the display monitor.
 All set points and rest schedules need to be verified including the outside air temperature device calibration.
 Lock outs and reset schedules in the BAS and otherwise needs to be taken into consideration before functional testing.
 Once all the basics are checked the next step is physical testing as follows:

 - Start all circulator pumps individually.
 Check for any noises and for unusual vibrations originating with the pumps individually running and all running at one time.
-If the pumps are controlled by any variable speed drives ramp pump up to maximum operating and back down to minimum speed and check for vibrations and unusual noises.
+If the pumps are controlled by any variable speed drives ramp pump up to maximum operating speed and back down to minimum speed and check for vibrations and unusual noises.

 - Check all water loop valve actuation for supply, return and any bypass valves.

 - Test all automatic dampers for combustion air, ventilation and exhaust dampers for proper operation before starting boiler.

 - Reset all pumps and valves for normal automatic operation and fire the boiler.
 For dual fuel systems test both different fuel types.
 Again check for any unusual vibrations and noises.
 If boiler is a modulating boiler run boiler as minimum, maximum and various stages and verify no unusual noises or vibrations.

 - On shut down after basic testing ensure proper shut down sequence of the boiler.

 - Start boiler and shut off pump.
 Ensure boiler shuts down based on loss of flow.
 This should be indicated as an alarm with the BAS.
 After successful testing is complete restore all settings to normal.